zechrom13/Team-Golf/README.md

 # Project Idea and Aim
 In our days, pharmacies are facing the challenge of repositioning themselves within the healthcare market.
 The challenge will be to differentiate themselves from the retail market, instead become a healthcare facility.
 Since the revision of the Therapeutic Products Act (TPA) in January 2019, pharmacies are allowed to sell certain drugs (drugs of category B+), which previously needed a prescription of a medical doctor.
-In order to receive one of these B+ drugs, the customer needs to consult a pharmacist - a very time consuming consultation.
+In order to receive one of these B+ drugs, the customer needs to consult a pharmacist - generally a very time consuming process.
 Furthermore, due to the same revision, pharmacies lost their monopoly of selling certain OTC drugs ("over the counter drugs", e.g. PANADOL S Filmtabl 500 mg) to drugstores (so called "Drogerien").
 In summary, pharmacies are facing more time consuming consultations and lose some of their sales to drugstores.
-One way to solve this problem is trying to shorten the time for each consultation, which might result in a re
+One way to solve this problem is trying to shorten the time for each consultation, which might result in a reduction of consultation-quality.
-        Pull requests
-duction of consultation-quality.
 Another way is to hire more pharmaceutical assistants, which leads to an increase of the expenses - an option that is not affordable for most pharmacies.

 We would like to overcome this challenge by implementing a workflow system which is capable of handling minor, uncritical health issues fully automated on a chatbot-like screen in the pharmacy by following validated disease-specific guidelines.
 As an illustrative example, we will focus exclusively on automatizing the process for a pharmacy consultation concerning common cold symptoms.
 The following conditions can be fulfilled by this use case:

 - the health issue occurs often which makes it economically significant
 - no class A/B/B+ medications are involved (which require a prescription and/or an in-person consultation with a pharmacist)
 - customer-preferences can be included (type of medicine: conventional medicine, phytopharmaceuticals (herbal medicine) or homeopathy; type of galenic forms: tablet, syrup, nasal spray, droplets etc.)
-- there is a predefined therapeutic guideline (including 'red flags', which lead to a consultation with a pharmacist or a general practitioner) for this illness [see Picture 1](###picture1)
+- there is a predefined therapeutic guideline (including 'red flag symptoms', which lead to a consultation with a pharmacist or a general practitioner) for this illness [see Picture 1](###picture1)
 - the process flow is built in a way which allows easy expansion with additional indications (illnesses)
 - expected high customer-acceptance due to convenience (privacy, no strenuous conversation while coughing/sniffling)
 - minimizing direct human contact helps to contain the disease (the spread of the common cold can be contained by keeping distance)